MenuClose

 • Prolonged stress

-Having PTSD or living with someone who does can be intense, overwhelming, and emotionally exhausting because triggers can be all around you.
-Triggers can be internal ( thoughts or feelings) or external (smells, sounds, or objects).
-Consider seeking a PTSD treatment program in Boise, Idaho, if you experience the following symptoms:
+Struggling with PTSD or living with someone who does can be intense, overwhelming, and emotionally exhausting because triggers can be all around you.
+Triggers can be internal—thoughts or feelings—or external, such as smells, sounds, or objects.

 • Flashbacks